google/syzkaller/docs/starnix/README.md

 ## Prerequisites

-To run Syzkaller with a Starnix target, you will need a checkout of the Fuchsia source repository.
+To run syzkaller with a Starnix target, you will need a checkout of the Fuchsia source repository.

 The rest of this document will use the environment variable `SOURCEDIR` to